nikita-moor/latin-dictionary/Wagner1878/README.md

 * Parts 1–2: Formatting round (F2)
 * Parts 3–18: Profreading round (P2–P3)

-By the most optimistic variant, Part 1 will be released in 2–3 months, by pessimistic — can be delayed for years.
-For example, ["A Smaller Dictionary of Greek and Roman Antiquities"][3] is in Post-Processing since 2011.
+By the most optimistic variant, Part 1 will be released in 2–3 months, though it completely depends on the proofreading team.

 Anyway, I am open for suggestions about formatting, or noticed errors in the text.